 How can I pay for surgical wisdom tooth extraction?

-If you have medical insurance you will almost certainly find they will cover you fully for impacted wisdom tooth removal.
+If you have private medical insurance, you will almost certainly find they will cover you fully for impacted wisdom tooth removal.
 Your policy should cover hospital costs, surgeon’s fees and, where applicable, anaesthetist’s fees.
 The insurance code for surgical removal of impacted tooth or teeth is F0910.

-If you do not have medical insurance but want to have this treatment carried out privately with me there are a number of ways for you to have this – contact us to find out more.
+If you do not have medical insurance but want to have this treatment carried out privately with Luke, there are a number of options to pay for yourself – please contact us to find out more.